Fort Victoria-class replenishment oiler: History

 Six ships were initially planned to supply the Type 23 frigates in their North Atlantic anti-submarine role.
 The Type 23 was at the time planned to be a low cost, lightly armed vessel and the Fort-class ships were therefore expected to defend themselves with the Sea Wolf vertical launch surface-to-air missile (SAM).

 The lessons of the Falklands War meant the Type 23 developed as a much more potent, multi-role vessel carrying the Sea Wolf missile.
 The requirement for the Fort class was reduced from six to two.

 Fort Victoria was built by Harland & Wolff and Fort George by Swan Hunter and the ships entered service in 1994 and 1993 respectively.
 Fort Victoria was delayed when she was bombed by the IRA on 6 September 1990 and nearly sunk.

-In the 2030s, the Fort Victoria-class will be succeeded by a new class of three solid support ships, under the Fleet Solid Support Ship Programme.
+Fort George was retired in 2011 while Fort Victoria was relegated to "extended readiness" (uncrewed reserve) status in 2024.
+She was taken in hand for reactivation in 2026 in order to serve as a "bridge" capability in advance of the entry into service of new solid stores support ships in the 2030s.
+Fort Victoria will be succeeded by a new class of three solid support ships, under the Fleet Solid Support Ship Programme.